-Independent, quasi-judicial agency of the government of Alberta that regulates Alberta's electric utilities to ensure safe and reliable delivery of utility services that are in the public interest at just and reasonable rates.
-Website: www.auc.ab.ca.
+Independent, quasi-judicial agency of the government of Alberta that regulates Alberta's electric utilities to ensure safe and reliable delivery of utility services.

 Alberta Electric System Operator (AESO)

 Independent not-for-profit company established by the government of Alberta to govern the safe, reliable and economic planning and operation of Alberta's electrical transmission system, offer open transmission system access for large companies, develop and administer transmission tariffs, and operate the wholesale electricity market.